steve-lebleu/typeplate/README.md

 TYPEORM_PORT = "3306"
 ```

-### Step 6: setup cliamrc.json
+### Step 6: setup cliamrc.js

 Transactional emails are send with [cliam](https://github.com/steve-lebleu/cliam).
-Open the *.cliamrc.json* and fill the [required configuration](https://github.com/steve-lebleu/cliam/wiki/Configuration) according your sending mode.
+Open the *.cliamrc.js* and fill the [required configuration](https://github.com/steve-lebleu/cliam/wiki/Configuration-with-cliamrc.js) according your sending mode.
 See Cliam official [documentation](https://github.com/steve-lebleu/cliam/wiki) for more information.

-Sandbox is set to true by default and emails are not send.
-Pass this value to false when you're ready.
+Sandbox is set to true by default.

 ### Step 7: run